 The calendar used to designate the default work schedule for all tasks in a project.
-Use this calendar to change standard work days and organization-wide holidays or days off.
+Use this calendar to change standard workdays and organization-wide holidays or days off.
+Further information: Set working time for the project calendar

 Resource-Calendar